 EDU 559 METHODS OF TEACHING SOCIAL STUDIES (MIDDLE SCHOOL) (3) A discussion of current methods, trends, and concepts in teaching the social sciences at the middle school level.
+Emphasis is placed on the development of appropriate objectives and to reviewing curricular school level.
 Emphasis is placed on the development of appropriate objectives and to reviewing curricular and instructional materials for teaching of the disciplines within social sciences.
 Instructional methods appropriate for the exceptional, disadvantaged, and culturally different learner will be included.
 Knowledge of and appreciation for cultural diversity is stressed.
-Prerequisite: EDU 420.
+Prerequisite: Admission to the Teacher Education Program.
 Concurrent enrollment: EDU 466.
 Fall, annually.

-FDU 559B FIELD PRACTICUM III (MIDDLE SCHOOL SOCIAL STUDIES) (0)
+EDU 559B FIELD PRACTICUM III (MIDDLE SCHOOL SOCIAL STUDIES) (0)